-Framework-agnostic browser client for the Hiyve Semantic Relay — a WebTransport (HTTP/3 / QUIC) datagram service co-deployed with the signaling server, built for high-frequency, fire-and-forget, room-scoped messaging.
+Framework-agnostic browser client for the Hiyve Semantic Relay — built for high-frequency, fire-and-forget, room-scoped messaging.

 For React applications, use @hiyve/react-semantic-relay which wraps this client with a context provider and topic-scoped pub/sub hooks.